5T33Z0/Clover-Crate/GUI/Boot_Menu_Options.md

 ![screenshot7](https://user-images.githubusercontent.com/76865553/181207526-4428fb34-723d-470c-a3ab-130df093cbf8.png)

+Switching configs (and themes) is only possible because Cover loads the config.plist in two stages.
+First time during early boot to choose a GUI theme and the second time once an OS to boot is selected.
+This way, it's possible to select a different config.plist for the second stage.
+This is helpful if you have two different macOS versions installed which require different settings.
+Somethin else that OpenCore cannot do.

 ### GUI Tuning
 In this sub-menu you can change the behavior of he mouse pointer and switch themes (if you have any installed):